Riverdale Recap: Just When I Thought I Was Out

 Outside the party, Veronica apologizes to Archie.
 She’s realized she’s got some deep-seated issues around love — a word she’s never heard her parents say to one another — and that she can’t give him what he needs.
 Are they … breaking up?
 Meanwhile, distraught over his dad, Jughead tells Betty he can no longer protect her and that she should go home.
 Are they … also breaking up?
 Did everybody just break up?

 Back home, newly single Archie stares at Betty through his bedroom window.
 Newly single Betty stares back.
 Noooo, I am sorry, but I am so uninterested in Archie and Betty.
-Barchie, I guess) I would genuinely be more excited to watch sparks fly between Smithers (miss you, Smithers) and Nana Blossom.
+(Barchie, I guess.)
+I would genuinely be more excited to watch sparks fly between Smithers (miss you, Smithers) and Nana Blossom.
 If she didn’t perish in Cheryl’s fire, that is.

 Comments